-Over the course of these tutorials, you created a DynamoDB table in AWS, a Terraform Cloud workspace, and a GitHub repository.
+Over the course of these tutorials, you created an EC2 instance in AWS, a Terraform Cloud workspace, and a GitHub repository.

-In this tutorial, you will destroy the DynamoDB table and delete your Terraform Cloud workspace.
+In this tutorial, you will destroy the EC2 instance and delete your Terraform Cloud workspace.

-Now that you have provisioned and changed infrastructure with Terraform Cloud, the last part of your infrastructure's lifecycle will be to destroy it.
+Now that you have provisioned and changed infrastructure with Terraform Cloud, the final stage of your infrastructure's lifecycle is to destroy it.
 Terraform Cloud allows you to destroy the infrastructure you have provisioned as a part of the standard workflow.

 To destroy the infrastructure you provisioned in these tutorials, go to your workspace in the Terraform Cloud UI.
 Next, from the top menu, select "Settings -> Destruction and Deletion".

 - Queue destroy plan destroys all infrastructure managed by the workspace.

 - Delete from Terraform Cloud deletes your workspace from Terraform Cloud without destroying the infrastructure the workspace manages.

 Note: Deleting a workspace does not destroy its infrastructure.
 For example, if you were to delete this workspace, the AWS EC2 instance you provisioned earlier would still exist.